-All derived risk quotients for the aquatic compartment are clearly < 1, even using conservative worst-case assumptions for the calculation.
-Thus, it is considered that there is no relevant risk for the aquatic environment caused by OPP used as an antimicrobial component of liquid hand soaps.
+All derived risk quotients are clearly < 1 when the in-use concentration of OPP in emulsifiable MWF amounts was 0.15% = 1500 mg/kg and for the reasonable worst case Tier 2.
+Thus, it is considered that there is no relevant risk for the aquatic environment caused by OPP used as metalworking fluid preservative.